Nqweba, South Africa: Economy

-Kirkwood's subtropical climate makes it ideal for the growing of citrus fruits and this has made it the citrus capital of the Eastern Cape.
-Indeed, Kirkwood is the center of one of the largest citrus-growing regions in South Africa with approximately 120 square kilometres (30,000 acres) of citrus orchards.
+Nqweba's subtropical climate makes it ideal for the growing of citrus fruits and this has made it the citrus capital of the Eastern Cape.
+Indeed, Nqweba is the center of one of the largest citrus-growing regions in South Africa with approximately 120 square kilometres (30,000 acres) of citrus orchards.
 Approximately 18 million cartons of oranges, lemons, grapefruit and other citrus fruit are exported from this region each year.

 The Sundays River Citrus Company employs approximately 1500 people on a seasonal basis to pack the export citrus.
-There are packhouses in Kirkwood, Addo and Summerville.
+There are packhouses in Nqweba, Addo and Summerville.

-Kirkwood is also the capital town of the Sundays River Valley Municipality, which also includes places such as Paterson, Addo and Enon, and has a total population of about 70,000 people.
+Nqweba is also the capital town of the Sundays River Valley Municipality, which also includes places such as Paterson, Addo and Enon, and has a total population of about 70,000 people.

 Roses are also grown in the area and there are several game farms situated nearby.
 The town also hosts an annual Wildlife Festival.

-A panoramic view of Kirkwood and the surrounding citrus groves is possible from The Lookout in the Rietberg Mountains, where Kirkwood had his vision.
+A panoramic view of Nqweba and the surrounding citrus groves is possible from The Lookout in the Rietberg Mountains, where J. S. Kirkwood had his vision.
 The Lookout is also well known as a dinosaur fossil site.
 The first complete dinosaur fossil to be found in South Africa, nicknamed "Kirky", was discovered near here.
 Kirky was smaller than 2 meters.